 - Modu Sulum, Managing Director, Chad Basin Development Authority

-- Welcome: Isaac Osuoka, Director, Social Action; Geneviève Talbot, Program Officer, Development and Peace; Ambassador Ahmed Shehu, Civil Society Network of Lake Chad Basin
+- Welcome: Isaac Osuoka, Director, Alone; Geneviève Talbot, Program Officer, Development and Peace; Ambassador Ahmed Shehu, Civil Society Network of Lake Chad Basin

 - Yerima Peter Tarfa, Director, Department of Climate Change, Federal Ministry of Environment

 - Rene Oyono, Climate Advisor, Citizens Governance Initiative, Cameroon